Bill Pronzini: Awards

 Pronzini has received numerous awards and award nominations for achievement in the mystery genre.

 His début novel The Stalker was nominated for the 1972 Edgar Award in the "Best First Mystery Novel" category.
 Pronzini won the inaugural Shamus Award for "Best Private Eye Novel" in 1982 for his novel Hoodwink.
 The following year, he was nominated for his second Edgar Award, this time in the "Best Critical or Biographical" listings for Gun in Cheek.
 The next year, 1984, Pronzini won his first award for a short-story, winning the "Best Private Eye Short Story" Shamus Award for "Cat's Paw".
 His novel Bones was nominated for the "Best Private Eye Novel" Shamus in 1986.
 In 1987, Pronzini was awarded "The Eye", the Shamus award for "Lifetime Achievement" in the mystery genre, the highest accolade awarded.
 The same year, Pronzini received his first Macavity Award for his Critical Work 1001 Midnights, along with Marcia Muller.
 The next year he won in the same category for Son of Gun in Cheek.

 1989 brought a nomination at the 1989 Anthony Awards for "Best Novel", for Shackles; and another Shamus nomination for short-story "Incident in a Neighborhood Tavern".

 That same year, his novel Snowbound was awarded the French Grand Prix de Littérature Policière.
 Another two short-story nominations at the Shamus Awards followed for "Here Comes Santa Claus" in 1990 and "Home is the Place Where" in 1996.
 That year his novel Blue Lonesome was nominated for the "Best Novel" 1996 Anthony Award.
 The next year, Sentinels received a "Best Novel" nomination at the 1997 Shamus Awards; the year after A Wasteland of Strangers won Pronzini's only "Best Novel" Edgar Award.
 Boobytrap won the Shamus Award in the same category in 1999.
 "The Big Bite" in 2001 and "Devil's Brew" in 2007 were both Shamus Award "Best Private Eye Short Story" nominees.
 In 2010 he was nominated for "Best Novel" for his Schemers.
+In 2006 he was a finalist for the Hammett Prize for The Crimes of Jordan Wise.